garylirocks/quickrefs/azure-rbac.markdown

 ## PIM for Azure resource roles

-- This uses `Az.Resources` module, which connects to `https://management.azure.com`
+- This uses `Az.Resources` module, which connects to `https://management.azure.com`, NOT the Microsoft Graph API
-- If you use a service principal to assign PIM roles for Azure resources, the SP needs to have the "User Access Administrator" or "Owner" role over the Azure scope.
+- If you use a service principal to assign PIM roles for Azure resources, the SP needs to have the "**User Access Administrator**" or "Owner" role over the Azure scope.

 ### Get eligible assignments or active assignments